Digital Learning

 Stage 4 – Microlearning

 What does it do?
-Break down your content into small, easy-to-digest chunks.
+Breaks content into digestible pieces.

 Why is it important?
-To make it easier and more focused for your students to learn.
+To make learning more focused and accessible.

 How does it relate to learning psychology?